dexters-lab-ai/young-boudicca/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# Boudi AI - The Warrior Queen of the Digital Age
+# Miko AI - Your 3D AI Companion Platform

-Boudi AI is a next-generation, multimodal AI companion application that brings a 3D virtual character to life.
-Inspired by the trending "Young Boudicca" meme, the application provides a dynamic and engaging way to interact with an AI that can see, hear, and speak, while also providing powerful, live data from the crypto world.
+**Miko AI** is a next-generation, multimodal AI platform that empowers creators to bring unique 3D virtual companions to life as one-of-a-kind NFTs on the Solana blockchain.
+Go beyond static JPEGs and build interactive AI agents with distinct personalities, voices, and animations that others can subscribe to and interact with.

-This project serves as a cutting-edge demonstration of **Personified AI Agents**, showcasing how combining a compelling narrative with powerful AI tools can create an experience that is more than just a utility—it's an alliance.
+This project pioneers the concept of **Personified AI Agents**, creating a new digital economy where creativity, AI, and blockchain technology intersect.
+It's more than an app—it's a launchpad for your digital creations.

 ## ✨ Core Features

+-   **AI Companion NFT Creator:** Design and mint unique 3D AI agents as NFTs on the Solana blockchain.
+Each NFT's metadata links directly to the unique assets (VRM model, animations), ensuring verifiable ownership and rarity.
+-   **Creator Economy & Subscriptions:** Monetize your creations!
+Other users can subscribe to your public agents by paying a small fee in Solana-based tokens (like USDC), sent directly to your wallet.
+You earn 75% of all subscription revenue.
--   **Real-time Voice Conversation:** Chat with your 3D agent via text or voice.
+-   **Real-time Voice Conversation:** Chat with agents via text or voice.
 The app uses the browser's built-in Speech-to-Text, Google's Gemini for lightning-fast responses, and ElevenLabs for high-quality, low-latency voice synthesis.
--   **Dynamic 3D Avatars:** Interact with fully animated 3D character models (VRM) that feature realistic lip-syncing, dynamic facial expressions, and gesture animations, bringing the agent's personality to life.
+-   **Dynamic 3D Avatars:** Interact with fully animated 3D character models (VRM) that feature realistic lip-syncing, dynamic facial expressions, and custom gesture animations.
--   **Custom Agent Creation & Sharing:** Go beyond the defaults!
-Users can create, customize, and share their own AI agents.
-Define a personality, upload a unique 3D model, and even set custom animations and environments.
--   **Live Crypto Toolkit:** Boudicca is empowered with Gemini Function Calling to access a suite of on-chain tools.
-Get live market data for trending, bonding, and new Solana tokens, fetched securely via the Solscan API.
+-   **Live Crypto & Betting Toolkit:** Agents are empowered with Gemini Function Calling to access a suite of on-chain tools.
+Get live market data for Solana tokens or browse and place bets on the PNP Prediction Market Exchange.
--   **AI-Powered Meme Generator:** Create witty, shareable memes with custom captions generated on the fly by the Gemini model.
--   **Dual-Agent System:** Seamlessly switch between the fiery, voice-driven **Boudicca** and her analytical, text-only sister agent, **Eliza**, for different interaction styles.
--   **Customizable Environments:** Set the scene for your conversation.
-Users can select from default backgrounds or assign a unique environment to their custom-created agents.
+-   **Creator Dashboard:** Manage your created agents, view subscriber counts, track earnings, and toggle their public visibility all from a simple interface.

-## 🤖 The Personas
+## 🤖 Meet Miko

--   **Young Boudicca:** A fierce, 16-year-old Scottish warrior from Glasgow.
-She's a crypto-anarchist who sees decentralization as the ultimate rebellion against the "fiat Romans."
-She's sassy, protective, and armed with a sharp wit.
--   **Eliza:** Boudicca's sister.
-An analytical, data-driven AI agent who communicates exclusively through text.
-She provides concise, professional insights for crypto traders, acting as a calm counterpart to Boudicca's fiery personality.
+-   **Default Agent:** The platform's default agent is **Miko**, a cheerful, knowledgeable, and helpful AI guide ready to assist you with on-chain data, creative tasks, or a friendly chat.
+-   **User-Created Agents:** The true magic comes from the community.
+Create anyone or anything—from historical figures like Einstein to entirely new fictional characters—each with its own look, personality, and on-chain identity.

 ## 🛠️ Technology & Architecture